EWLameijer/AttendanceTracker/Documentation/ADR/007_code_formatting.md

 Prettier can be configured to "format on save".
 And it works out of the box.

 A possible alternative would be BiomeJS.
 But this has only been around for about 3 years.
-And comparatively, far fewer projects use it.
+And comparatively, far fewer projects use it (Prettier: 6.9 million, Biome: 2k).
-Also, Biome apparently uses tabs instead of spaces.
-Which is a bad thing for Git, according to Wubbo.
+Also, Biome apparently uses tabs instead of spaces, which is a bad thing for Git, according to Wubbo.

 ## Decision